You are here:

 If a student, or parent, misses two consecutive payments to TMS, the College will cancel the payment plan and take over responsibility for collecting the amount owed.
 Upon the cancellation of the payment plan, the College will commence charging a late fee of 1.25% of the outstanding balance (see Penalties For Active Students).
 This late fee will be compounded monthly.
 In addition, these students will be prohibited from using the TMS payment plan in future semesters.

-Students should contact student financial aid with questions about their financial aid packages or for loan application information.
+Students should contact Financial Aid with questions about their financial aid packages or for loan application information.
 Students interested in loans and other financing options to pay their bills can review their options.
 The College can assist with determining if additional federal and/or state funds may be available due to a change in financial need; however, no additional College support is available.
 Failure to complete all paperwork required by the student financial aid office will delay the release of funds, resulting in late charges being assessed and additional penalties (see Penalties For Active Students).

 Penalties are applied when payments have not been received by the College's due date and/or TMS's due dates according to an approved payment plan.
 The following penalties apply to outstanding balances: